Ditectrev/DP-203/README.md

 - [ ] Box 1: Reference.
 Box 2: Stream.
 - [ ] Box 1: Geospatial.
 Box 2: Stream.

-### HOTSPOT You have a self-hosted integration runtime in Azure Data Factory.
+### You have a self-hosted integration runtime in Azure Data Factory.
 The current status of the integration runtime has the following configurations: ✑ Status: Running ✑ Type: Self-Hosted ✑ Version: 4.4.7292.1 ✑ Running / Registered Node(s): 1/1 ✑ High Availability Enabled: False ✑ Linked Count: 0 ✑ Queue Length: 0 ✑ Average Queue Duration.
 0.00s The integration runtime has the following node details: ✑ Name: X-M ✑ Status: Running ✑ Version: 4.4.7292.1 ✑ Available Memory: 7697MB ✑ CPU Utilization: 6% ✑ Network (In/Out): 1.21KBps/0.83KBps ✑ Concurrent Jobs (Running/Limit): 2/14 ✑ Role: Dispatcher/Worker ✑ Credential Status: In Sync Use the drop-down menus to select the answer choice that completes each statement based on the information presented.

 ![Question 104](images/question104.jpg)